Second round of applications is now open, don’t miss this unique opportunity!

 - Your organisation will propose a range of relevant activities and one or more scientific area(s) for fellows to get involved in during their placements.

-Your organisation needs to appoint an experienced supervisor for each fellow who will dedicate about eight hours per week to the mentoring of the fellow.
+- Your organisation will need to appoint an experienced supervisor for each fellow to dedicate time to mentoring.

 What is an early to mid-career professional?

 A scientist with a maximum of 15 years of professional experience in food safety related jobs (including risk assessment, risk communication and risk management) at the closing date of the call for expression of interest.

 How extensive should my knowledge in food safety risk assessment related areas be?

 You should have a solid understanding of the basic aspects of food safety, but not necessarily of food safety risk assessment.
 The three-week induction training will provide you with the necessary basis for the subsequent placement at the hosting site.

 Can a fellow choose the fellow hosting site he/she will be placed at?

 No. Based on the information received via the fellow’s application (scientific background, motivation, area of interest, etc.), an EFSA evaluation committee will proceed to find the best match with one of the work programmes proposed by the fellow hosting sites.
 Once confirmed, the fellow will be involved in finalising the concrete workplan, including learning objectives, with the supervisor before the hosting period begins.